thibaudclement/cs269i/docs/lecture-10.md

 In other words, since every forecaster has no control over the score of the pervious forecast(s), they just want to maximize the score of the new forecast, which means just maximizing their own profits, and this is strategyproof.

-The dynamic game is harder to analyze/model, as forecasts may affect other forecasters’ beliefs (think info cascades)=
+The dynamic game is harder to analyze/model, as forecasts may affect other forecasters’ beliefs (think info cascades):

 - In theory, your forecast now can strategically throw off the market.
 - The “more wrong” the market is, the more opportunity to profit.